ohmpi/ohmpi/doc/source/source_rst/applications/hedges.rst

    :width: 100%
    :align: center

-   Figure 9 : Photo de câblage au niveau des boites de connections entre les câbles  et au niveau de l'Armoire
+   Figure 9 : Wiring photo at the connection boxes between the cables and at the level of the cabinet.

 4. Trench Closure